 Considering blending between different redshifts, the shear of secondary galaxies contributes an extra component in the measured signal,

-The first term is the integration of the true shear weighted by the ``self response'' $R_{\rm self}$ over $z_{\rm p}$, which is the redshift of the primary galaxy.
-The second term represents the integration of the true shear over redshift $z_{\rm s}$, weighted by both the blending response and the occurrence of blends, with the secondary galaxy in each pair located at that redshift.
-Given that the light of undetecTable objects can have an impact, $\tilde{N}_{\bm{G}}(z_{\rm s},\theta)$ is defined as the unnormalized multidimensional distribution per unit redshift and per unit sky area of the truly existing galaxies' properties at separation $\theta$ from the primary galaxy.
+The first term is the integration of the true shear weighted by the `self-response'expressed by $R_{\rm self}$ over $z_{\rm p}$, which is the redshift of the primary galaxy.
+The second term represents the integration of the true shear over redshift, $z_{\rm s}$, weighted by both the blending response and the occurrence of blends, with the secondary galaxy in each pair located at that redshift.
+Given that the light of {undetectable} objects can have an impact, $\tilde{N}_{\bm{G}}(z_{\rm s},\theta)$ is defined as the un-normalised multi-dimensional distribution per unit redshift and per unit sky area of the truly existing galaxies' properties at separation $\theta$ from the primary galaxy.
 The spatial density and radial distribution of neighbours are assumed to be purely geometric, as galaxies at different redshifts are positionally independent.
 Consequently, $\tilde{N}_{\bm{G}}(z_{\rm s}, \theta)d\theta \propto 2\pi \theta d\theta$.
-This assumption may break down under higher-order effects such as magnification and foreground–background alignments.
-The blending response diminishes beyond a sufficiently large separation $\theta_{\rm max}$, and strongly depends on the shape measurement procedure, including neighbour-removal algorithms.
+This assumption may break down under higher order effects such as magnification and foreground–background alignments.
+The blending response diminishes beyond a sufficiently large separation, $\theta_{\rm max}$, and strongly depends on the shape measurement procedure, including neighbour-removal algorithms.
+The blending response,